 National Resting Place

-- In November 2018, the Joint Select Committee on Constitutional Recognition relating to Aboriginal and Torres Strait Islander Studies presented its Final Report.
-The fourth recommendation, recommends the Australian Government consider the establishment, in Canberra, of a National Resting Place for the remains of Aboriginal and Torres Strait ancestors which could be a place of commemoration, healing and reflection.
+In November 2018, the Joint Select Committee on Constitutional Recognition relating to Aboriginal and Torres Strait Islander Studies presented its Final Report.
+The fourth recommendation, recommended the Australian Government consider the establishment, in Canberra, of a National Resting Place for the remains of Aboriginal and Torres Strait ancestors which could also be a place of commemoration, healing and reflection.